raizen74/aws-mle/README.md

 ## SageMaker Feature store

 A **feature group** is a logical grouping of features, which is the foundation of the SageMaker Feature Store.
 It defines the schema of the data, such as feature names, types, and metadata.
 Creating a feature group is the **first step to structure and organize features**.

+## SageMaker Studio

+SageMaker Studio Classic is excellent for ML workflows, it is not designed for large-scale ETL tasks, where AWS Glue provides a better solution.

+Amazon SageMaker Studio provides a built-in SQL extension.
+This extension allows data scientists to perform tasks such as sampling, exploratory analysis, and feature engineering directly within the JupyterLab notebooks.

 ## Amazon Managed Workflows for Apache Airflow